bzigterman/bzigterman.github.io/charts/covid.md

 ## Death Acceleration

-As of Tuesday, the 14-day percent change in average new deaths was:
+As of Wednesday, the 14-day percent change in average new deaths was:

 - -26% in Illinois
-- -22% in the United States
+- -17% in the United States
-- -13% worldwide
+- -14% worldwide

 ![Death Acceleration](https://raw.githubusercontent.com/bzigterman/CUcovid/main/gh_action/new_deaths_change_facet.png)